 The Forest Factor 1.8g spoon shown above is heavy enough that an ultralight spinning rod can cast it as far as you'd need to cast on any small stream.

 Although micro spoons are the most popular lure for fishing the Areas in Japan, they are also effective for fishing in streams, with two caveats: 1) they are light weight, so they do not get very deep.
 2) if you fish downstream, the current will force them to the surface.
-I have done very nicely with them in smaller streams that do not have fast current, casting upstream and up-and-across into little bank eddies.
+I have done very nicely with them in smaller streams that do not have fast current.
+Casting upstream has worked, and casting up-and-across into little bank eddies has worked extremely well.

 It was an eye-opener to see a Japanese YouTube video of a guy fishing micro spoons in a mountain stream with an extra ultralight rod designed for fishing in Areas.
 It was a very soft rod, and would not have done well with the heavy sinking minnows most steam anglers use in Japan.
 With the micro spoons, though, it actually worked very nicely.